Endregb/motor-protein-modelling/README.md

 ## Academic Context

-The notebook and all comments are written in **Norwegian**, as this course was originally completed as part of the university course **TMA4320 Introduksjon til vitenskapelige beregninger**at NTNU (Spring 2025).
+This project was completed as a group assignment as part of the university course **TMA4320 Introduksjon til vitenskapelige beregninger**at NTNU (Spring 2025).
+Therefore the notebook and all comments are written in **Norwegian**.
 However, this `README.md` provides an overview in English for external readers.
 The exercise is based on Haakon Krogstad’s 2020 project *"Modelling motor proteins as particles diffusing in parallel potentials"*.